jasonsoroko/obsidian-analyzer/README.md

 CLI interface: The scripts/analyze_vault.py script provides a command-line interface with options for specifying the vault path, folders to analyze, and output location.

 Test configuration: Pytest looks for tests under the tests directory and defines several custom markers.

+**Notes**

+The project README summarizes the core capabilities and how it is structured.
+Lines 1‑22 describe the main analyzers, automatic linking, AI‐powered features, and CLI scripts.
+Installation guidance in the README notes that the project requires Python ≥3.8 and lists key dependencies (e.g., openai, psutil, pytest).
+These dependencies also appear in pyproject.toml under [project] and [project.optional-dependencies].
+The package exposes its main entry points in __init__.py so they can be imported directly.
+Example usage for analyzing a vault and requesting note recommendations is shown in examples/basic_usage.py.
+The command‑line interface for multi-folder analysis resides in scripts/analyze_vault.py, which prints a summary and can export Markdown and JSON reports.
+Summary

+The repository contains “Obsidian Analyzer,” a toolset for inspecting and improving an Obsidian vault.
+It analyzes folders, finds cross-folder links, computes a vault health score, and can automatically add wiki links.
+AI helpers detect semantic relationships between notes and locate content gaps.
+The project includes scripts for vault analysis, auto-linking, and safe link insertion, along with example programs and test suites.
+Installation requires Python 3.8 or newer and the dependencies listed in pyproject.toml.
+After installing, users can run the provided CLI scripts or use the Python API to analyze notes, generate reports, and safely insert suggested links.